skurtyyskirts/GmodRTX/README.md

 6. **Launch the Game:**

    - Use the newly created `gmod.rtx.exe` to launch the game.
-   - Once the game loads, open any map and press `~` to open the console.
+   - Once the game loads, load into any map and press `~` to open the console.
    - Enter the following commands:
      ```
      rtx.pseudoplayer_unique_hashes 1
      rtx.pseudoweapon_unique_hashes 1
      ```
      This will allow you to tag your playermodel textures and weapon textures in the runtime without hiding the original textures when they appear in the game.
+Press save to keep changes.

 ### 🧑‍💻 Usage Notes